sisong/libdivsufsort/README.md

 libdivsufsort is a software library that implements a lightweight suffix array construction algorithm.

 ## News
+* 2016-12-31: remove cmake; supports both 32bit and 64bit APIs at the same time; for [HDiffPatch](https://github.com/sisong/HDiffPatch)
 * 2015-03-21: The project has moved from [Google Code](http://code.google.com/p/libdivsufsort/) to [GitHub](https://github.com/y-256/libdivsufsort)

 ## Introduction